 Our peach care card will tell you exactly what to do with your peaches, and be sure to watch some of our recipes to see all the treats you can make with them.

 Yes, we do accommodate wholesale orders.
 Give us a call at (256) 828-4563 and ask to speak to Kevin or Will for more information on wholesale.

 Yes, we are 116 years old and have had 5 generations of family living on the farm.

-We have plans for pre-order apple and peach trees for the 2018 year.
+We have pre-order apple and peach trees for the 2018-2019 season.
 All trees will be picked-up at the orchard towards the end of the winter in early 2019 (as soon as it is safe to plant the trees.)

 We sell peaches in a woven wooden 8 quart market basket (~10lbs).

 We sell our apples by the half-peck (~5lbs or 12 apples,) the peck (~10lbs or 24 apples,) the half-bushel (~20 lbs or 50 apples,) or the bushel (~40lbs, 100 apples, the WHOLE box.)
 Four pecks make a bushel.

 We grow our own peaches, nectarines, watermelons, tomatoes, okra, squash, beans, and apples.
 The sweet potatoes we sell come from our neighbors next door!